 Meanwhile, Cali and Vail are just as strange and dysfunctional.
 She’s a beautiful young girl who wants to lose her virginity, and he’s a disinterested older guy who tells her to stop thinking about sex so much – in other words, totally believable.
 He buys her the necklace from “Titanic” and then bumps a line of coke in a helicopter, they have a bizarre conversation about marriage that gets “too fucking complicated” in just two minutes, he cuts her underwear with a knife and goes down on her against the front door of her house, and she dresses like a goth girl in just one scene for absolutely no reason.

 That’s what all of Lackawanna County and Northeastern Pennsylvania should do, actually.
-While Sorvino will never admit that he made a bad movie, let’s all accept that he did and embrace it.
+While Sorvino will never admit that he simply made a bad movie, let’s all accept that he did and embrace it.
 Many audience members walking out compared what they watched that evening to “The Room,” an indie drama from 2003 that developed a cult following for its melodramatic acting, inexplicable character motivations, and shoddy direction – all the same issues that “The Trouble with Cali” suffers from.
-While it’s not quite as entertaining as Tommy Wiseau’s disasterpiece, it has all the makings of a cult phenomenon, particularly with the insane production, and all its twists and turns, that is uniquely NEPA; it’s the kind of background trivia that film nerds eat up.
+It’s often as entertaining as Tommy Wiseau’s disasterpiece and has all the makings of a cult phenomenon, particularly with the insane production – and all its twists and turns – that is uniquely NEPA; it’s the kind of background trivia that film nerds eat up.

-We may not ever celebrate “Cali” like Phoenixville celebrates “The Blob” every year, but at least it isn’t a total loss – we now have a mad cow in a monkey field, and who doesn’t want that?
+We may not ever celebrate “Cali” like Phoenixville celebrates “The Blob” every year, but at least it isn’t a total loss – we now have a mad cow in a mucky field, and who doesn’t want one of those?

 Or maybe we don’t.
 We’re still not sure about that one.